List of WLAN channels

-Wireless LAN (WLAN) channels are frequently accessed using IEEE 802.11 protocols, and equipment that does so is sold mostly under the trademark Wi-Fi.
-Other equipment also accesses the same channels, such as Bluetooth.
-The radio frequency (RF) spectrum is vital for wireless communications infrastructure.

-The 802.11 standard provides several distinct radio frequency bands for use in Wi-Fi communications: 900 MHz, 2.4 GHz, 3.6 GHz, 4.9 GHz, 5 GHz, 5.9 GHz, 6 GHz and 60 GHz.
-Each range is divided into a multitude of channels.
-In the standards, channels are numbered at 5 MHz spacing within a band (except in the 60 GHz band, where they are 2.16 GHz apart), and the number linearly relates to the centre frequency of the channel.
-Although channels are numbered at 5 MHz spacing, transmitters generally occupy at least 20 MHz, and standards allow for channels to be bonded together to form wider channels for higher throughput.
+Wireless LAN (WLAN) channels are frequently accessed using IEEE 802.11 protocols.
+The 802.11 standard provides several radio frequency bands for use in Wi-Fi communications, each divided into a multitude of frequency channels numbered at 5 MHz spacing (except in the 45/60 GHz band, where they are 0.54/1.08/2.16 GHz apart) between the centre frequency of the channel.
+The standards allow for channels to be bonded together into wider channels for faster throughput.

-Countries apply their own regulations to the allowable channels, allowed users and maximum power levels within these frequency ranges.
-The ISM band ranges are also often used.

-900 MHz (802.11ah)
+860/900 MHz (802.11ah)

 802.11ah operates in sub-gigahertz unlicensed bands.
-Each world region supports different sub-bands, and the channels number depends on the starting frequency of the sub-band it belongs to.
-Thus, there is no global channels numbering plan, and the channels numbers are incompatible between world regions (and even between sub-bands of a same world region).
+Each world region supports different sub-bands, and the channels number depends on the starting frequency on the sub-band it belongs to.
+Therefore there is no global channels numbering plan, and the channels numbers are incompatible between world regions (and even between sub-bands of a same world region).

 The following sub-bands are defined in the 802.11ah specifications:

-2.4 GHz (802.11b/g/n/ax)
+2.4 GHz (802.11b/g/n/ax/be)

-Fourteen channels are designated in the 2.4 GHz range, spaced 5 MHz apart from each other except for a 12 MHz space before channel 14.
+14 channels are designated in the 2.4 GHz range, spaced 5 MHz apart from each other except for a 12 MHz space before channel 14.
+The abbreviation F0 designates each channel's fundamental frequency.

-Nations apply their own RF emission regulations to the allowable channels, allowed users and maximum power levels within these frequency ranges.
-Network operators should consult their local authorities as these regulations may be out of date as they are subject to change at any time.
-Most of the world will allow the first thirteen channels in the spectrum.

 Interference happens when two networks try to operate in the same band, or when their bands overlap.
 The two modulation methods used have different characteristics of band usage and therefore occupy different widths: